-Step Action 1 In the Programming window, click Tools → Software Objects → Data Logging .
-2 In the Configuration column, click 3 Type the Maximum file size .
+Step Action 1 In the Programming window, click Tools > Software Objects > Data Logging .
+2 In the Configuration column, click .
+Result: The DATALOG assistant appears.
+3 Type the Maximum file size .
 The Maximum file size can be 1500.
 The default value is 100.

-Step Action 4 Select Historical data or Event log .
+4 Select Historical data or Event log.
 The Historical data feature allows you to store several data from objects.
-Only the SoMachine Basic objects are allowed.
+Only the EcoStruxure Machine Expert - Basic objects are allowed.
 You can store up to 32 objects.
-The Event log feature allows you to store one string.
-5 Clear or Select Add time stamping .
+The Event log feature allows you to store one string (see EcoStruxure Machine Expert - Basic, Operating Guide).
+5 Clear or Select Add time stamping.
 This feature adds the time of the event into the CSV file.
 6 Type the object in the Address column.
 If you selected Event log , type the first %MW of the string.
 If you assigned a symbol to the object, it is displayed in the Symbol column.
 You cannot change the symbol here.
 7 Click Apply.
-8 To insert the function block in the Ladder editor, do one of the following methods: Click, then Transported to the following methods: Drag and drop from Data Logging properties.
+8 To insert the function block in the Ladder editor, do one of the following methods: Click , then .
+Drag and drop from Data Logging properties.